 The Long-Term Effects of Botox

-So what are the long-term effects of Botox?
-Well, the drug has only been around for about 40 years, so there isn’t a lot of information about the long-term effects.
-But here’s what we know now…
+So, what are Botox’s long-term effects?
+Well, the drug has only been around for about 40 years, so there isn’t a lot of information about its long-term effects.
+But here’s what we know now.

 Botox may cause weak muscles.